Calmodulin 1

 Calmodulin 1 is a protein in humans that is encoded by the CALM1 gene.

 Calmodulin plays a role in calcium signal transduction pathways by regulating control of ion channels, enzymes, aquaporins, and other proteins.
 It functions as a calcium-binding protein that has been grouped into the EF-hand motif found in eukaryotic cells.
 Calmodulin plays a significant role in numerous cellular pathways and it acts as a calcium detector within the cells that interact with varied target proteins.
-Additionally, it simulates the activation of over twenty amino acids which helps to control various physiological functions.
+Additionally, it stimulates the activation of over twenty amino acids which helps to control various physiological functions.
 It is also required for various regulatory roles in cell proliferation and throughout many points during the cell cycle.

 Upon binding to targeted calcium (acts as ligand), calmodulin undergoes a change in shape that allows it to interact with multiple protein types including phosphatases, ion channels, and kinases.
 This conformational change is associated with undergoing various cellular processes: including muscle contraction, release of neurotransmitters into the bloodstream, and gene expression.